 - Father, Jay, played basketball at Wisconsin from 1982-86.

-- Sister, Abby, is a junior on the Wisconsin women’s basketball team.
+- Sister, Abby, is a senior on the Wisconsin women’s basketball team.

 - The Laszewski family has lived in Belgium, Australia, Connecticut and Florida.

-- Enrolled in the First Year of Studies.
+- Enrolled in the Mendoza College of Business.